DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/07UserGuide/ConfigMapsandSecrets/UsedConfigMap.md

-# configuration item
+# ConfigMap

-Configuration item (ConfigMap) is an API object of Kubernetes, which is used to save non-confidential data into key-value pairs, and can store configurations that other objects need to use.
+ConfigMap (ConfigMap) is an API object of Kubernetes, which is used to save non-confidential data into key-value pairs, and can store configurations that other objects need to use.
 When used, the container can use it as an environment variable, a command-line argument, or a configuration file in a storage volume.
-By using configuration items, configuration data and application code can be separated, providing a more flexible way to modify application configuration.
+By using ConfigMaps, configuration data and application code can be separated, providing a more flexible way to modify application configuration.

 !!! note

-    Configuration items do not provide confidentiality or encryption.
-If the data to be stored is confidential, please use [secret](use-secret.md), or use other third-party tools to ensure the privacy of the data instead of configuration items.
+    ConfigMaps do not provide confidentiality or encryption.
+If the data to be stored is confidential, please use [secret](use-secret.md), or use other third-party tools to ensure the privacy of the data instead of ConfigMaps.
-    In addition, when using configuration items in containers, the container and configuration items must be in the same cluster namespace.
+    In addition, when using ConfigMaps in containers, the container and ConfigMaps must be in the same cluster namespace.

 ## scenes to be used

-You can use configuration items in Pods.
+You can use ConfigMaps in Pods.
 There are many usage scenarios, mainly including:

-- Use configuration items to set the environment variables of the container
+- Use ConfigMaps to set the environment variables of the container

-- Use configuration items to set the command line parameters of the container
+- Use ConfigMaps to set the command line parameters of the container

-- Use configuration items as container data volumes
+- Use ConfigMaps as container data volumes

-## Use configuration items to set the environment variables of the container
+## Use ConfigMaps to set the environment variables of the container

-You can use the configuration item as the environment variable of the container through the graphical interface or the terminal command line.
+You can use the ConfigMap as the environment variable of the container through the graphical interface or the terminal command line.

 !!! note

-    The configuration item import is to use the configuration item as the value of the environment variable; the configuration item key value import is to use a certain parameter in the configuration item as the value of the environment variable.
+    The ConfigMap import is to use the ConfigMap as the value of the environment variable; the ConfigMap key value import is to use a certain parameter in the ConfigMap as the value of the environment variable.

 ### Graphical interface operation

-When creating a workload through an image, you can set environment variables for the container by selecting `Import Configuration Items` or `Import Configuration Item Key Values` on the `Environment Variables` interface.
+When creating a workload through an image, you can set environment variables for the container by selecting `Import ConfigMaps` or `Import ConfigMap Key Values` on the `Environment Variables` interface.

 1. Enter the [Image Creation Workload](../Workloads/CreateDeploymentByImage.md) page, in the `Container Configuration` step, select the `Environment Variables` configuration, and click the `Add Environment Variable` button.

     ![Add environment variable](../../images/config05.png)

-2. Select `Configuration Item Import` or `Configuration Item Key Value Import` in the environment variable type.
+2. Select `ConfigMap Import` or `ConfigMap Key Value Import` in the environment variable type.

-    - When the environment variable type is selected as `configuration item import`, enter `variable name`, `prefix` name, `configuration item` name in sequence.
+    - When the environment variable type is selected as `ConfigMap import`, enter `variable name`, `prefix` name, `ConfigMap` name in sequence.

-    - When the environment variable type is selected as `configuration item key-value import`, enter `variable name`, `configuration item` name, and `key` name in sequence.
+    - When the environment variable type is selected as `ConfigMap key-value import`, enter `variable name`, `ConfigMap` name, and `key` name in sequence.

 ### Command line operation

-You can set configuration items as environment variables when creating a workload, using the valueFrom parameter to refer to the Key/Value in the ConfigMap.
+You can set ConfigMaps as environment variables when creating a workload, using the valueFrom parameter to refer to the Key/Value in the ConfigMap.

 ```yaml
 apiVersion: v1